Find Affordable College Courses

 Syracuse Philosophy & Religious Studies Rankings

-There were 4 students who received their doctoral degrees in philosophy and religious studies, making the school the #57 most popular school in the United States for this category of students.
+There were 4 students who received their doctoral degrees in philosophy & religious studies, making the school the #57 most popular school in the United States for this category of students.

 Philosophy & Religious Studies Student Demographics at Syracuse

-Take a look at the following statistics related to the make-up of the philosophy and religious studies majors at Syracuse University.
+Take a look at the following statistics related to the make-up of the philosophy & religious studies majors at Syracuse University.

 Syracuse Philosophy & Religious Studies Bachelor’s Program

-During the 2020-2021 academic year, 39 students graduated with a bachelor's degree in philosophy and religious studies from Syracuse.
-About 49% were men and 51% were women.
-The typical philosophy and religious studies bachelor's degree program is made up of only 37% women.
-So female students are more repesented at Syracuse since its program graduates 14% more women than average.
+For the most recent academic year available, 58% of philosophy & religious studies bachelor's degrees went to men and 42% went to women.
+The typical philosophy & religious studies bachelor's degree program is made up of only 35% women.
+So female students are more repesented at Syracuse since its program graduates 6% more women than average.

 undefined

-Prospective students may be interested in knowing that this school graduates 10% more racial-ethnic minorities in its philosophy and religious studies bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 19% more racial-ethnic minorities in its philosophy & religious studies bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Syracuse University with a bachelor's in philosophy and religious studies.
+The following table and chart show the race/ethnicity for students who recently graduated from Syracuse University with a bachelor's in philosophy & religious studies.

 undefined